davidclough/node/_documents/javascript-guide/javascript-guide.md

 They are not necessarily used by the language at present.
 It may be that they are not used in ES5 but are used in later versions of JavaScript, like ES2015 (the new name for ES6). `float`, `double`, `interface`, `public` and `private` are examples of words that are not used by ES5.
 The main thing to bear in mind is not to use any of the keywords that your version of JavaScript does not utilise.

 > Do not use these words as variable or function names.
-Your code may break if you upgrade to using a later version of JavaScript.
+Your code may break if you later upgrade to use a later version of JavaScript.

 	// For example, it may be tempting to use, public or private. var public = {